TTanisha/FamilyHub/docs/sprint-4/developer_notes.md

   let x = y + z;
   const myArray = ["item1", "item2", "item3"]
   ```
-- Use 2 spaces for indentation of code clocks.
+- Use 2 spaces for indentation of code blocks.
 - Always end simple statements with a semicolon.
 - Line length should always be less than 80 characters.